mo5tarahmed94/alx-pre_course/0x01-git/README.md

-This is the README.md inside the 0x01-git directory.
+This is the README.md inside the 0x01-git directory new for this task